ampproject/amphtml/spec/amp-var-substitutions.md

 #### Last Seen Time

-Provides the time when at least 1px of the element is on the screen for the last time since javascript load.
+Provides the time when at least 1px of the element is on the screen for the last time since the page has become visible.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${lastSeenTime}`

 #### Last Visible Time

-Provides the time when the element met visibility conditions for the last time since javascript load.
+Provides the time when the element met visibility conditions for the last time since the page has become visible.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${lastVisibleTime}`

 #### Load Time Visibility

-Provides the percentage of element visible in the viewport at load time.
+Provides the percentage of element visible in the viewport when the page has first become visible.
 This variable assumes that the page is scrolled to top.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${loadTimeVisibility}`